-Hazelcast will distribute map entries onto multiple JVMs (cluster members).
-Each JVM holds some portion of the data but you do not want to lose data when a member JVM crashes.
+Hazelcast distributes map entries onto multiple JVMs (cluster members).
+Each JVM holds some portion of the data.

-Distributed maps have 1 backup by default so that if a member goes down, you do not lose data.
+Distributed maps have 1 backup by default.
+If a member goes down, you do not lose data.
 Backup operations are synchronous, so when a

 map.put(key, value) returns, it is guaranteed that the entry is replicated to one other node.
 For the reads, it is also guaranteed that

 map.get(key) returns the latest value of the entry.
 Consistency is strictly enforced.

 To provide data safety, Hazelcast allows you to specify the number of backup copies you want to have.
 That way, data on a JVM will be copied onto other JVM(s).
 You select the number of backup copies using the